-On a recent run-away to Belize, I spent five glorious days and four interesting nights on the island of San Pedro.
-An hour and a half away from the mainland (Belize City) by water taxi, San Pedro is the second-largest township in the Belize District and home to the second largest Barrier Reef in the world.
+On a recent run-away to Belize, I spent five glorious days and four interesting nights in San Pedro on the island of Ambergris Caye.
+An hour and a half away from the mainland (Belize City) by water taxi, San Pedro is the second-largest township in the Belize District and home to the second-largest Barrier Reef in the world.
 A melting pot of people from diverse backgrounds who discover their paths here, San Pedro is an easy-paced and fascinating experience.

 This was my first excursion to Belize, and I was hoping to unwind.
 I wanted to embark upon leisurely activities and take in the sights from the local point of view.
 My goal was to immerse myself in the culture along with the sun, sand, and rum.